Why Mandy should be your next box set

 8Pacing

-Diane Morgan joins Phoebe Waller-Bridge, Daisy May Cooper, Sharon Horgan and Michaela Coel as one of the most interesting comedy talents around today, and after a welcome solo outing for her character Philomena Cunk and a scene-stealing turn in Motherland, she gets a deserving chance to create her own comedy series.
+Diane Morgan joins Daisy May Cooper, Sharon Horgan and Michaela Coel as one of the most interesting comedy talents around today, and after a welcome solo outing for her character Philomena Cunk and a scene-stealing turn in Motherland, she gets a deserving chance to create her own comedy series.
 The result is Mandy, a series about a chain-smoking underdog who dreams of nothing greater than raising some Doberman Pinschers.

 We join her as she tries to get a job – initially at a banana factory where a sequence involving a hammer is laugh-out-loud funny.
-Things get dafter from there with the introduction of Maxine Peake as an old school rival, setting the tone (and the high bar) for a first season.
+Things get dafter from there with the introduction of Maxine Peake as an old-school rival, setting the tone (and the high bar) for a first season.
 Throughout Morgan’s delivery is impeccable, serving up every absurd line and aside with a carefree matter-of-factness and a permanent frown.
 The inclusion of a voodoo subplot is questionable on first viewing, but Morgan’s character work in crafting a follow-up to Philomena Cunk is undoubtedly something to treasure.

 Season 2 builds on that promise to make something truly brilliant, dropping us back into Mandy’s aimless hunting for any kind of occupation – with her reasons (crucially not excuses) for leaving each job becoming increasingly ridiculous while still being absolutely accurate.
-Morgan’s deadpan presence is essential to balancing the surreal and mundane, enabling the programme to take some wonderfully surprising twists and turns, whether it’s a parody of Who Do You Think You Are? or a full-on Satanic ritual.
+It takes some wonderfully surprising twists and turns, whether it’s a parody of Who Do You Think You Are? or a full-on Satanic ritual.

-She’s back by a strong cast, including Tom Basden as her vaguely patient benefits officer, and a host of cameos from Tom Courtenay and Anna Maxwell Martin to Nick Mohammed to Konnie Huq, Deborah Meaden and Brian Cox.
+Morgan’s deadpan presence is essential to balancing the surreal and mundane.
+Throughout, she’s backed by a strong cast, including Tom Basden as her vaguely patient benefits officer, and a host of cameos from Tom Courtenay, Anna Maxwell Martin and Nick Mohammed to Konnie Huq, Deborah Meaden, Brian Cox and Graham Norton.